Sophietje/Verification-Tool-Overview/Tools/Scoot.md

-SCOOT statically analyses systems described using SystemC and extracts models that can be passed to verification tools such as [[SatAbs]] or [[CBMC]] http://www.cprover.org/scoot/
+SCOOT statically analyses systems described using SystemC and extracts models that can be passed to verification tools such as [[SatAbs]] or [CBMC](Checkers/CBMC.md). http://www.cprover.org/scoot/